cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1101/2021.08.12.456076 - Analysis of wild plant pathogen populations reveals a signal of adaptation in genes evolving for survival in agriculture in the beet rust pathogen (Uromyces beticola)
 - https://doi.org/10.1101/2022.03.16.484639 - Selection on the fly: short term adaptation to an altered sexual selection regime in Drosophila pseudoobscura
 - https://doi.org/10.1101/2022.09.13.507768 - Genomic erosion in the assessment of species extinction risk

+2025:

+- https://doi.org/10.1177/11779322241308944 - Resistify: A Novel NLR Classifier That Reveals Helitron-Associated NLR Expansion in Solanaceae

 2024: